drop8k/docs/minecraft/installation/windows.md

 ---

 # Installing Modpacks Using CurseForge App (Windows)
+> Jump to [Downloading Modpacks](https://drop8k.github.io/docs/minecraft/installation1.html#downloading-modpacks) if you have CurseForge pre-configured.

 Modpacks can be installed conveniently and easily using the CurseForge mod launcher.

 This guide is for Windows operating systems.